-Can I win against the Department of Home Affairs at the AAT?
+Can I win against the Department of Home Affairs for visa refusal at the AAT?

 It is definitely possible to win against the Department.
 It is a branch of the Government with a large number of employees of which some inevitably lack competency to make correct decisions.
 As an experienced AAT specialist law firm, we have encountered many erroneous decisions by the Department.
 If you feel your case was prejudiced having resulted in an adverse result, speak to us now before it is too late.
 Never assume that the Department is always correct!

-What are the success rates at the AAT?
+What are the success rates at the AAT migration review hearing?

 The average success rate in the Migration Division of the AAT is 36% at the time of this writing although the rates may vary over time, according to the AAT statistics.
 Partner visas have the highest success rate of winning at the AAT at 58%, whilst employer nomination and sponsor had the lowest rate amongst substantive visas, being 29%.

-What happens if I lose at the AAT?
+What happens if I lose at the AAT migration review hearing?

 If you lose at the AAT, your options for further appeal are significantly limited to judicial review and ministerial intervention.
 Therefore, it is crucial that your AAT visa appeal is handled by the best AAT lawyers, as it is your only opportunity to argue on the basis of the merits of your case.
 Judicial review, by contrast, is only available in cases of jurisdictional error by the AAT.